roncampbell/IRE22/R Fundamentals.md

 The tidycensus package uses the Census Bureau's application programming interface (API) to download data directly from the census website.
 It is much, much faster than any of the bureau's own tools.
 Once you learn the basic syntax, tidycensus becomes almost second-nature.

 The Census Bureau has 70+ racial categories, the vast majority of them multiracial groups (for example, Multiracial - three races - Non-Hispanic White, Non-Hispanic Black and Non-Hispanic Asian).
 However, it also lists simplified categories, and we'll use a simple 8-category set.
-Then we'll apply that to the six Denver region metro counties: Adams, Arapahoe, Broomfield, Denver, Douglas and Jefferson.
+Then we'll apply that to the six Denver region metro counties: Adams, Arapahoe, Broomfield, Denver, Douglas and Jefferson, using the 3-digit FIPS codes for those counties.
+You can recycle this code for your own market, substituting your state and the FIPS codes for the counties that comprise your metro.

 First, we'll define the race categories, assigning plain-English names to the Census variables.